freemanZYQ/Dwarf/docs/uth.md

         }

         // check if the provided tid is actually hooked
-        // otherwise fallback an execute the command to the main thread if (Object.keys(getDwarf().hook_contexts).length > 0) {
+        // otherwise fallback and execute the command to the main thread if (Object.keys(getDwarf().hook_contexts).length > 0) {
             // retrieve hc (hook context)
             var hc = getDwarf().hook_contexts[tid];